dcl-2019-04/curriculum/docs/model-eval.md

     ## # A tibble: 21 x 2
     ##        x     y
     ##    <dbl> <dbl>
-    ##  1   3   -18.3
+    ##  1   0.5  36.6
-    ##  2   7    35.0
+    ##  2  15    82.6
-    ##  3  15    82.6
+    ##  3  20.5  82.3
-    ##  4  22    75.6
+    ##  4  21    79.3
-    ##  5  25    45.1
+    ##  5  27.5  98.3
-    ##  6  28.5  58.0
+    ##  6  30    80.2
-    ##  7  32    96.4
+    ##  7  35.5 102.
-    ##  8  36    51.9
+    ##  8  37    67.1
-    ##  9  38    38.3
+    ##  9  39    79.0
-    ## 10  44    84.9
+    ## 10  41    41.3
     ## # … with 11 more rows

-Resample objects are quite wasteful of space, since each one contains the full dataset.
-A new package [rsample](https://topepo.github.io/rsample/) is being developed to support tidy modeling in a much more space-efficient way.
+Resample objects waste a lot of space, since each one contains the full dataset.
+A new package [rsample](https://topepo.github.io/rsample/) is being developed to support tidy modeling in a more space-efficient way.

-With `crossv_mc()`, you can independently specify the number of train-test pairs and the proportion of the data to hold out to test with.
-With `crossv_kfold()` the parameter `k` specifies the number of train-test pairs and the proportion, `1 / k`, of data to hold out to test with.
-To get more pairs with `crossv_kfold()` you can simply repeat it.
+### Process

+`crossv_kfold()` and `crossv_mc()` just generate train-test pairs.
+In order to carry out cross-validation, you still need to fit your model on each train set and then evaluate it on each corresponding test set.
+In this section, we’ll walk you through the process.

+**1** Create a function to calculate your test error

-The following function returns the RMSE for a given span, train data, and test data.
+First, you’ll need a function that calculates the test error using some metric.
+We’ll use RMSE.
+The following function returns the RMSE for a given span, train set, and test set.

 ``` r
 rmse_error <- function(span, train, test) {